Meet the Board

-WAAMH has grown from a team of three staff members in 2007 to 17 people currently working in our Perth head office, plus an additional 9 off-site contract staff.
+WAAMH has grown from a team of three staff members in 2007 to 24 people currently working in our Perth head office, 2 remote staff members, and an additional contract staff member.

-WAAMH prides itself on employing professionals with experience and/or a passion for working in the mental health sector.
+WAAMH prides itself on employing professionals with experience in and a passion for working in the mental health sector.